Flame Analytics

 • Do you want to buy one more _____ (insert the previous purchase item)?

-2. Use QR codes
+2. Use QR codes to improve communication

 If there were a penny given every time you hear that QR codes are past mistakes, you would have been rich by now.
 Today, QR codes are an excellent way to revive a lost relic due to months of lockdown.

-Apart from ensuring social distancing, QR codes make shopping a breeze, and it’s an excellent tool for silent communication with customers.
+Apart from ensuring social distancing, QR codes make shopping a breeze, and it’s an excellent tool for silent communication with your customers.
 It’s practically impossible for a salesperson to attend to every customer visiting the retail store.
 But customers require attention as they want to know more about a product before purchasing.
 That’s where QR codes come to your rescue.

 Have a QR code installed near every product you offer and ask your customers to install your retail store app to access the QR code information.
 For example, place a QR code near the laptop section.
 Every time a user scans the QR code, they should see infographics giving details about a particular brand’s laptop.
 It allows your customer to study the laptop’s specifications in detail without calling the salesman each time.